jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-and cloud\-based environments which use containers exposed to attack, as well as practical examples of configuring key Kubernetes security controls such as RBAC, PodSecurityPolicies and Network Policies.192021 NCC Group Annual Research ReportInto 2022, we will be continuing research on virtualization, emulation, and container security, including but not limited to:Container tracing and other research pertaining to container runtimesTransient execution vulnerabilitiesSecurity audits and associated research related to key open source projects in this spaceAt DEF CON 29, Jeff Dileo presented Instrument and Find Out: Writing Parasitic Tracers for High(\-Level) Languages.
+and cloud\-based environments which use containers exposed to attack, as well as practical examples of configuring key Kubernetes security controls such as RBAC, PodSecurityPolicies and Network Policies.
+2021 NCC Group Annual Research Report
+20
+At DEF CON 29, Jeff Dileo presented Instrument and Find Out: Writing Parasitic Tracers for High(\-Level) Languages.
 This presentation discussed the process for developing generalized parasitic tracers targeting specific